ZhoulabCPH/HistoProt/README.md

 ### 03_downstream_analysis

-This stage starts from trained HistoProt checkpoints and region-aware slide features.
+This stage starts from trained HistoProt checkpoints and hierarchical WSI features.
 The primary entry point is `custom_analysis/inference_spatial_results.py`, which reconstructs both digital proteomic profiles and patch-level in silico spatial proteomics, and stores them in a standardized `AnnData` structure.
 Once this `AnnData` representation is available, users can run the downstream modules included in this repository or perform custom analyses such as prognosis modeling, pathway enrichment, network analysis, spatial neighborhood analysis, or other spatial proteomics workflows.

 #### 03.1 Generate `AnnData` with digital proteomic profiles and in silico spatial proteomics

-Spatial inference consumes the same region-annotated slide feature files used in model development and writes one `.h5ad` file per slide.
+Spatial inference consumes the same hierarchical WSI feature files used in model development and writes one `.h5ad` file per slide.
 Each resulting AnnData object is designed for downstream spatial analysis and typically contains:

 - `.X`: patch-level in silico spatial proteomics
 - `obs["patch_name"]`